anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Request CA Certificates {#req_cacerts}

-As the pledge will verify it own certificate LDevID certificate when received, it also needs the corresponding CA certificates.
+As the pledge will verify it own LDevID certificate when received, it also needs the corresponding CA certificates.
 This is done in EST {{RFC7030}} using the "/.well-known/est/cacerts" endpoint, which provides the CA certificates over a TLS protected connection.
 BRSKI-PRM requires a signature wrapped CA certificate object, to avoid that the pledge can be provided with arbitrary CA certificates in an authorized way.
 The registrar signed CA certificate object will allow the pledge to verify the authorization to install the received CA certificate(s).